 Fortunately, the access is possible also outside the university network.
 You are required to log-in in UEF Primo.
 After logging in, all the resources are available again.
 The right to use resources is valid as long as you have a university user account, regardless of the place and time.

 Locate open access versions

 An article originally published behind a paywall might be available openly on other place than the original publication.

 It is possible to install an add-on in your computer’s browser that snoops on whether an article is available openly on some other web page.
 Add-ons include Unpaywall, Open Access Button as well as Google Scholar Button.

-Read more about searching about open access publications from the UEF Library Guide.
+Read more about searching and tracking about open access publications from the UEF Library Guide for open publications searching.